Substra/substra/docs/local_install_skaffold.md

   - Come to chat with us on [Slack](https://substra-workspace.slack.com/archives/CT54J1U2E)
   - Have a look to the [forum](https://forum.substra.org/)
   - Drop us an [email](mailto:help@substra.org)
-  - Or come meet us *afk* in Paris, Nantes or Limoges!
+  - Or come meet us *irl* in Paris, Nantes or Limoges!

 ## 8. Acknowledgements